jaysonjoseph2/Digital-Envelope-App-in-Android-Studio/README.md

 The application performs all cryptographic operations and file handling exclusively on the user’s device.
 It does not support cloud syncing, remote decryption, or cross-device access, meaning encrypted envelopes must be manually transferred if needed elsewhere.

-Add support for selecting and encrypting larger files - While functional for typical documents and media, the current implementation may struggle with very large files.
+Add support for selecting and encrypting larger files - While functional for word documents and text files, the current implementation may struggle with very large files and files that include images.
 Expanding file-size support would allow users to securely handle high-resolution media, archives, and large assets without manual compression.

 Add a digital signature for authentication - Integrating digital signatures ensures that recipients can verify the sender’s identity and confirm the file has not been tampered with.